alwsabiCode/DVLD-Management-System/README.md

 DVLD Management System is a backend‑oriented .NET application that simulates a real Driving & Vehicle License Department.
-It demonstrates strong backend skills including API design, database management, and desktop integration.
+It demonstrates strong backend skills including database management, and desktop integration.

 ---